shogun1970/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 Build infrastructure in region 1 and verify application is working as advertised (in Zone1, terraform init and terraform apply)

+Ensure both sides/zone are the same (minimize configuraton drift)

 Buid infrastructure in Zone2 and verify application is wokring as advertised (in Zone2, terrform init and terrafome apply)

 Deploy Primary Database on Region 1